 operating system: Win 3.x, Win9x, WinNT, does not run on 64-bit systems

 description: word list, concordances, frequencies of categories COAN is inspired by a former Intext version.
 It uses dictionaries to code texts, special features are interactive coding, powerful search patterns like word co-occurences.
 It is available in German only.

-Personal comment: this site was not updated since 2006.
+Personal comment: this site has not been updated since 2006.

 program: DICTION 7.0